 To understand what's happening it might be helpful to know the history how the current date-handling was first created:

 It might be completely different now especially because of refactoring inside TYPO3.

 #5 Updated by Christian Fries over 2 years ago

 This problem still exists in TYPO3 8.
 And on top of that: If you try to save an empty date (empty field), you get an error:

 1: These fields of record 2 in table "tx_extensionname_domain_model_person" have not been saved correctly: date_of_birth!
 The values might have changed due to type casting of the database.

-#6 Updated by David Bruchmann about 2 years ago
+#6 Updated by David Bruchmann over 2 years ago